Harry Sauce

 Harry L. Sauce, Jr. (born September 2, 1946) is an attorney, former circuit judge of Hamilton County, Indiana, and a former American racing driver, primarily in SCCA.

 Born in Jackson, Mississippi, Sauce received a B.A. in political science from Ole Miss, and J.D. from the Indiana University Maurer School of Law in 1972.
 He was a judge of the Indiana Circuit Court for 15 years, from 1975 to 1990.
 Sauce drove one race in the ARS series, and tried to race in Indy car racing, but was unsuccessful.
-He is sometimes ridiculed in auto racing circles for his lack of experience.

 Sauce entered into the Indianapolis 500 twice (1983 and 1988), but he did not qualify either time.
 In 1983, his entry was declined due to not having enough experience.
-In 1988, he returned and tried to take his rookie test.
+In 1988, he returned and tried to take his rookie test in Johnny Rutherford's back-up car.
 On the final phase of his rookie test, he spun out and slid into the grass in turn one.
-Two days later, he withdrew from the event.
+Two days later, he withdrew from the event due to mechanical issues.

-He continued to race SCCA into the 2000s, but was injured in a crash in 2008.
+Sauce continued to race SCCA into the 2000s with his brother, Mike Sauce and his niece, Megan Sauce, but was severely injured in a crash in 2008 - ending his career.
 He continues to be a partner in his law firm Sauce & Tardy in Noblesville, Indiana.